 “Ghosts of Borodino,” on Maria Stepanova (Harper’s)

-Balka: Women, Drugs, and HIV in Ukraine, a short documentary I made with Anya Meksin and Leeza Meksin,is available on YouTube. ("The Last Jew in Stalindorf," in BLACK SQUARE, tells the story of our trip to Ukraine to film Balka, and our trip to Anya and Leeza's grandmother's former village in eastern Ukraine.)
+Balka: Women, Drugs, and HIV in Ukraine, a short documentary I made with Anya Meksin and Leeza Meksin, is available on YouTube, where it has been viewed more than 4 million times.
+"The Last Jew in Stalindorf," in BLACK SQUARE, tells the story of our trip to Ukraine to film Balka, and our trip to Anya and Leeza's grandmother's former village in eastern Ukraine.